-PHYSICAL EDUCATION 10 (COMPULSORY)- 3 credits or 5 credits
+PHYSICAL EDUCATION 10 (REQUIRED)- 3 credits or 5 credits

 The course activities include team sports as well as an introduction to individual sports.
 Fitness is a component throughout the course.
 Students will be taught basic skills, rules, and strategies.
+Students will also be taught CPR as part of the overall course.